Sonoda117/JsonPlaceholderClient.UI/README.md

 ## Docker

-You can run the app in a docker container too, see the [docker-compose.yml](./docker-compose.yml) file.
+You can run the app in a docker container too, see the [docker-compose](./docker-compose.yml).

 ```yml
 # docker compose up -d --build